Building the Active Link

 Passive and active link both have their advantages.
 The advantages of using active link include:

-- unlike passive link, attack times are not doubled when using active link
+- unlike passive link, attack times are not doubled when using an active link

 - does not require an external adaptor or calibration